DSLBD GRANT DEBRIEF AND GRIEVANCE PROCEDURES FOR APPLICANTS

 - The debriefing will be limited to discussing:

-- A summary of the reasons for the declination of the application.
+- A summary of the reasons for the non-award decision.

 - A summary of the application’s strengths and weaknesses under the evaluation criteria published in the RFA.